Professionalization: Physicians

 Physicians are a profession that became autonomous or self-regulating.
 Physicians started as a division of labor in health care.
 The social status of physicians made them feel like they merit deference.
 Physicians' authority was based on persuasion.
 Autonomy and independence of the organization of physicians caused a division of labor that is professionally dominated.
 Licensing caused monopolies on rights.
 Eliot Friedson had commented that the profession had "the authority to direct and evaluate the work of others without in turn being subject to formal direction and evaluation by them”.
 Doctors retained their dominance because hospitals were administered rather than managed.
 The medical field enjoyed more power than some other profession, for example engineering.

 In the United States physicians from other countries could not practice unless they satisfied US regulation requirements.

 To ensure social order and establish British institutions, Ontario established medicine as a self-regulating profession in the late 1860s.
 In many US states however, medicine remained unregulated until several decades later.

 A publication in the 1840 British Medical Journal revealed an increase in professional consciousness from medical practitioners in England.
 Physicians in the 19th century came to have the features of modern professions.
 A major one was autonomy.
 This was further emphasized with the establishment of a controlling body of the profession.
 Competition and overcrowding (two or three decades after 1930) also put pressure on governments to establish a system of registration and requirements for those who wished to practice.
-This led to the Medical Act of 1840.
+This led to the Medical Act 1840.
 In fact, this council consisted mostly of doctors.
 Therefore, they were in control of regulating their own profession.
 The act required their members to oversee medical education, keep track of the numbers of qualified practitioners, and regulate it for the government.
-Pg 688.
 It gave the qualified more power and set limitations on the unqualified.
 The exclusion from government service of the unqualified practitioners was the most influential policy.
 Along with the act, the qualified practitioners came to be known as the “officially recognized” healers, and as such had a competitive advantage in the job market.

-To reduce competition, the Medical Act also raised the standards for qualifications in 1858.
-A modern codes of medical ethics were also implemented in the 19th century.
+To reduce competition, the Medical Act 1858 also raised the standards for qualifications.
+A modern code of medical ethics was also implemented in the 19th century.
 Again, this proves the high degree of power that the profession had.
 As a result, many medical practitioners came to experience ethical problems.
 Unlike today, it was more the concern of the behavior of doctors towards each other, than towards their patients.
-It is suggested to be due by the changes of the medical world in the first half of the nineteenth century.
+It is suggested to be due by the changes of the medical world in the first half of the 19th century.
 Unlike the pre-industrial age, distinctions between say surgeons and physicians were greatly reduced, to replace a division of mostly consultants and general practitioners.